Best Things to Do in Bordeaux for a Great Time in Southwest France!

 Today, the bridge is only open to pedestrians, cyclists, trams, buses, and taxis, but not to regular traffic.

-It is fun to take a stroll over the bridge at any time of day but if you are a born romantic, nothing beats a walk at dusk or in the evening, when the bridge is lit by numerous pretty lanterns.
+It is fun to take a stroll over the bridge at any time of day, but if you are a born romantic, nothing beats a walk at dusk or in the evening when numerous pretty lanterns light the bridge.

 Admire Medieval Bordeaux at La Grosse Cloche